 For marketing and presentation to potential buyers, the Sales sample is used.
 The Sales sample represents the actual product.
 This type of sample allows vendors to determine the marketability of the product.
 After approving the concept subtle changes can be made to fabric combinations, colorways, or trims.
 However, any of those changes cannot affect the production process.

 In total there are 12 types of garment samples that you should know.

 After the company receives the first fit sample from the manufacturer they make sure the desired fit is achieved.
 And that the sample corresponds to the necessary measurements and specifications.
 To evaluate the sample and suggest any revisions the Fit table is created.

 Here is an example of a Fit table.
 Techpacker lets you generate a Fit Sheet in one click.
 It extracts measurement specs from your Measurement table.

-Study of approved sample helps find the best way to produce the garment.
-At this stage companies can define the most efficient way to manufacture their product.
+The study of approved samples helps find the best way to produce the garment.
+At this stage, companies can define the most efficient way to manufacture their product.

 Once the sample is approved and the materials are sourced the production planning department conducts a pre-production meeting.
-Over the meeting production team, quality team and sourcing team share their comments and discuss dos and don’ts.
-They also schedule the planned cut date, shipment date and a purchase order is placed with the clothing manufacturer for bulk production.
-The contract has to be very detailed and include delivery dates, fabrics, trims prices.
-It binds both the brand and the factory, and ensures that each party fulfills their obligations.
+Over the meeting production team, quality team, and sourcing team share their comments and discuss dos and don’ts.
+They also schedule the planned cut date, shipment date, and a purchase order is placed with the clothing manufacturer for bulk production.
+The contract has to be very detailed and includes delivery dates, fabrics, trims prices.
+It binds both the brand and the factory and ensures that each party fulfills its obligations.
 Before the bulk production begins all samples should be approved and meet the requirements and details like labels, size sets, tags, packaging, etc.